cagov/data-infrastructure/docs/learning/glossary.md

-# Modern Data Stack Glossary
+# Modern data stack glossary

 This glossary is a reference for commonly used acronyms, terms, and tools associated with the modern data stack and data and analytics engineering practices.